How to optimise images for faster loading times on your website

 </IfModule>

-This code causes images to stay in the browser's cache for a year.
+This code causes images to stay in the browser's cache for a year, giving images faster load times.

 Conclusion

-Optimising images is essential for a fast website and a better user experience.
-By choosing the right format and file size, compressing images and using techniques such as lazy loading and a CDN, you can significantly reduce your website's load times.
+Faster image load times are essential for a fast website and a better user experience.
+By choosing the right format and file size, compressing images and using techniques such as lazy loading and a CDN, you can significantly reduce your website load times.

-Need help optimising your website or images?
+Do you need help optimising your website or images?
+Or do you need help with faster loading times of your images?
 Feel free to contact us, and we will be happy to help you!

 👉 Funkhaus goes the extra mile for you